ay-lab/ChIPLine/README.md

                 Prefix string of output files.
 For example, -n "TEST" means that the output filenames start with the string "TEST".

 	-g  BOWTIE2_GENOME
                 Bowtie2 indexed reference genome.
 Basically, the folder containing the bwt2 indices are to be provided.
+		Mandatory parameter if user provides fastq files as input (-f and -r options).
+		If user provides .bam files as input (-f option) then no need to provide this value.

 	-d  OutDir
                 Output directory which will contain all the results.

   	-c  CONTROLBAM

-             Control file used to call MACS2.
-						 The control file can be a single file, or can be a collection of files.
-						 Even it may not be specified at all, in which case MACS2 operates without any control.
+             	Control file(s) used for peak calling using MACS2.
+One or more alignment files can be provided to be used as a control.
+It may not be specified at all, in which case MACS2 operates without any control.
-					 	 Control file can be either in BAM or in tagalign (.gz) format.
+		Control file can be either in BAM or in  (tagalign.gz) format.
-					 	 If a set of control files are provided, user needs to ensure that all of the files follow the same format.
+		If multiple control files are provided, user needs to ensure that all of the control files follow the same format (i.e. either all BAM or all TAGAlign).
+		Example: -c control1.bam -c control2.bam puts two control files for using in MACS2.

+		Conversion from BAM to TagAlign.gz format can be done using the script "TagAlign.sh" provided within the folder "bin".

+	-w 	BigWigGenome
-	-w 	BigWigGenome	 The reference genome which is used to convert BAM file to a BigWig file.
+		Reference genome which is used to convert BAM file to a BigWig file.
+		Used for visualization track creation purpose.
-						 If -g option is enabled (i.e. the Bowtie2 index genome is provided) then this option is not required as the reference genome will be derived from the genome name provided as the Bowtie2 index.
+		If -g option is enabled (i.e. the Bowtie2 index genome is provided) then this option is not required.
- 						 Otherwise, this option needs to be filled with the reference genome string (such as 'hg19', 'mm9', etc.)
+		Otherwise, this is a mandatory parameter.
+Allowed values are 'hg19' (default), 'mm9', 'hg38', and 'mm10'.

-    -T  Tagmentation	 If 1, corresponds to the adjustment due to Tagmentation.
+    	-T  Tagmentation
-						 It shifts the forward and reverse strands by the transposon length, forms a tagAlign file, and then calls peaks using this tagAlign file.
-Similar to the ATAC seq.
+		If 1, means that Tagmentation was used for ChIP file creation.
+Then, forward and reverse strands of the current ChIP signal are shifted by the transposon length, and a tagAlign file is generated.
-						 The procedure is useful for ChIPMentation type of data.
-Default 0.
+		Peaks are called from this tagAlign file.
+Similar to the ATAC seq principle.
+		Applicable for the ChIPMentation technique (Christian Schmidl et. al.,
+		ChIPmentation: fast, robust, low-input ChIP-seq for histones and transcription factors, Nature Methods volume 12, pages 963–965, 2015).
+Default value of this parameter is 0.

  	-D  DEBUG_TXT		 this flag signifies whether the read count and other statistical paramters are computed or not.
  						 Can be 1 or 0.
 If 1, the statistics is generated and